awesome-schedule/plannable/docs/Backend Specification.md

-# Backend Spec
+# Backend Specification

+If you're interested in providing a profile storage backend for plannable, this document provides the detailed specification.
+If you're interested in parsing the profile stored by plannable, please refer to the `SemesterStorage` interface in `../src/store/store.ts`.
+The profile uploaded to the backend will be a string, and when it's JSON deserialized, it will be an object of the type `SemesterStorage`.

+## Backend configuration

+The backend provider should provide the information specified in the `backend` constant in [config.example.ts](../src/config.example.ts).

 ## CORS headers

-To satisfy the CORS policies, the backend needs to include the following headers
+To satisfy the CORS policies, the backend needs to include the following headers on every response

 ```
 Access-Control-Allow-Origin: https://plannable.org